 While you might want to emulate an all-star player on the field, it's just as important to handle your cybersecurity like a seasoned professional.

-Whether you’re a recent draftee with your world changed overnight or a fan that follows every highlight of the game, here’s something you should pay attention to: Every 39 seconds, someone is getting hacked, according to a University of Maryland study.1
+Whether you’re a recent draftee with your world changed overnight or a fan that follows every highlight of the game, here’s something you should pay attention to: More than 100 million individuals are victims of cybercrime annually.1

 And the higher your profile, the more likely you are to become a target.